A-Nitram/Jaxxa-Rimworld/README.md

 - Fixed Wireless Power Node not loading icons correctly after the game has been reset.
 - Fix to the starting Ammo of some types of Mortars
-- Fixed what walls / doors can be covered by SIF Shields
+- Fixed what walls / doors can be covered by SIF Shields 0.05
+- Fix for Memory leak relating to the Shield Display
+- Added option to Hide Shield visual display
+- Only one Laser Drill Can be active at a time
 ~~~

 ##License: